-The preliminary assessment of property tax increment is summarized in Figure 12.
-Population and employment trends estimated during the data collection process forms inputs for the port authority TRZ tax increment capture assessment tool.
-These datasets drive the number of acres that will be developed and their land use.
-The tool uses the growth in population and/or employment, as well as the population and employment parameters calculated for the base year, to forecast the number of acres to be developed every year.
+Figure 9 summarizes the preliminary assessment.
+Population and employment trends estimated during the data collection process will drive the number of acres that will be developed and their land use.
+The exact number of acres to be developed every year will be determined by the exact growth in population and/or employment and the population and employment parameters calculated for the base year.
 The new developments will acquire the price per acre for each land use calculated in the base year plus the marginal growth.
 This marginal growth is determined by the property value growth rates per land use estimated.

-The final output of the port authority TRZ tax increment capture assessment tool is the total appraised value for a certain year (year n).
-This value will result from adding the new development appraisal value to the existing development appraisal value for year n.
-Total appraised value for year n will be subjected to the TRZ revenue estimation process presented in Figure 12(a) and Figure 12(b).
-The definitions used in Figure 12(a) and (b) are explained below:
+The total appraised value for a certain year (year n) will be the new development appraisal value plus the existing development appraisal value.
+This value will be subjected to the TRZ revenue estimation process explained in detail in Chapter 1, Port Authority TRZ Definitions, of this guidebook.
+Two key factors drive and influence Port Authority TRZ revenues.
+These factors are port economic activity and port accessibility.
+For more information on these key factors, refer to Appendix C of this guidebook.